alkismavridis/Sikla/README.md

 make

 3. A file named Sikla will appear to your home folder.
 Double-click it to play!
 You can move this file wherever you like.
+4. After if you want, you can erase the zip file and the folder extracted from it.

 That's all, have fun :-)